S2FrdQ/PyRIT-GenAISecurity/README.md

 az login
 ```

+##Run Jupyter Lab
+In your ubuntu terminal, run 'jupyter lab' to start the Jupyter lab.

 ## Testing Gandalf Target

 Gandalf is similar to a real-world application you might be using PyRIT to test.